About

 Every wedding day is completely different.
-No two couples, no two stories, no two lives are ever the same — and that’s exactly why I love photographing weddings.
+No two couples, no two stories, no two lives are ever the same - that’s why I love photographing weddings.

 I’m Charlie, a York wedding photographer specialising in relaxed, colourful, documentary-style wedding photography for couples who want to enjoy their day — not pose through it.

 Every person at your wedding has been chosen for a reason.
 They’re there because they matter to you.
-Seeing all of those faces in one place — laughing, crying, hugging, celebrating — is incredibly powerful.
+Seeing all of those faces in one place - laughing, crying, hugging, celebrating… It’s incredibly powerful.

 There are moments on wedding days that genuinely stop me in my tracks.
 Speeches that make me well up.
 Quiet exchanges that happen in corners.
 Reactions you never notice in the moment.
 Capturing those is what drives me.